smajida/bob.db.verification.filelist/README.rst

   >> db = xbob.db.verification.filelist('basedir')
   >> db.objects(protocol='P1') # Get the objects for the protocol P1
   >> db.objects(protocol='P2') # Get the objects for the protocol P2

+Note that if you use several protocols as explained above, the scoring part should be defined in the same way for all the protocols, either by using ``for_probes.lst`` or ``for_scores.lst``.
+This means that at the time of the database instantiation, it will be determined (or specified using the ``use_dense_probe_file_list`` optional argument), whether the protocols should use the content of ``for_probes.lst`` or ``for_scores.lst``.
+In particular, it is not possible to use a mixture of those for different protocols, once the database object has been created.